-This bill provides a gross income tax deduction for taxpayers for the amounts paid during a taxable year for lead-based paint hazard abatement, asbestos hazard abatement, replacement of water service line or plumbing containing hazardous amounts of lead, lead remediation, and replacement of leaded windows.
+This bill provides a gross income tax deduction for taxpayers for the amounts paid during a taxable year for lead-based paint hazard abatement, asbestos hazard abatement, replacement of water service lines or plumbing containing hazardous amounts of lead, lead remediation, and replacement of leaded windows.

-This deduction only applies if the abatement, remediation, or replacement occurs on a taxpayer's residential property.
+This deduction applies only if the abatement, remediation, or replacement occurs on a taxpayer's residential property.
 The deduction is available to a taxpayer regardless of the taxpayer's income, but the amount of the deduction is capped at \$45,000.
-During the first year of enactment of this bill, a taxpayer can deduct expenses incurred since January 1, 2018.
-This tax deduction expires on December 31, 2025.
+In the first year following enactment of the bill, a taxpayer is permitted to deduct expenses incurred since January 1, 2018.
 A taxpayer is required to submit an affidavit from the municipality where the residential property is located acknowledging the work done and the amounts paid by the taxpayer to a licensed contractor in order to qualify for the deduction.
+The tax deduction established by the bill expires on December 31, 2025.